-The Company granted Deferred Awards and Performance Awards to various executives and members of our Board of Directors during the First Quarter 2017.
+The Company granted Deferred Awards and Performance Awards to various executives and members of our Board of Directors during Year-To-Date 2017.
 Awards were also granted in connection with new hires and contractual obligations.
 Generally, the Deferred Awards have a three year vesting period with one third of the award vesting annually.
 Generally, the Deferred Awards granted to members of the Board of Directors vest after one year.
-Performance Awards granted during the First Quarter 2017 have a three-year performance period, and, if earned, vest upon completion of the three-year performance period.
-Depending on the final adjusted earnings per share and adjusted operating margin expansion achieved for the cumulative three-year performance period and adjusted return on invested capital achieved as of the end of fiscal 2019, the percentage of Target Shares earned range from 0% to 200%.
+Performance Awards granted during Year-To-Date 2017 have a three-year performance period, and, if earned, vest upon completion of the three-year performance period.
+Depending on the cumulative adjusted earnings per share achieved for the three-year performance period, adjusted operating margin expansion achieved for the three-year performance period and adjusted return on invested capital achieved as of the end of fiscal 2019, the percentage of Target Shares earned range from 0% to 200%.

-Changes in the Company's Unvested Stock Awards during the First Quarter 2017
+Changes in the Company's Unvested Stock Awards during Year-To-Date 2017